-That's why it is critical that Ventura County gets it right in the climate elements of its General Plan Update, now newly released.
+That's why it is critical that Ventura County gets its climate policies right in the General Plan Update, now newly released.
 Please read the Conservation and Open Space Element as well as Appendix B: Climate Change to stay up to date.

 Dr. Steven Colome, a nationally recognized air quality expert who sits on CFROG's advisory board, also compiled comments for CFROG on the Preliminary Public Review Draft of the 2040 General Plan.
 Please go here to review.

 Talking points you can use:

 • It is absolutely clear and indisputable that climate change is here, it is real and its effects are already being felt throughout our county.
 This General Plan Update is our biggest chance to set policy that will really be actionable against climate change.

 • While its goals are laudable, the draft update fails to provide enough emissions reduction to meet, or even make a sizable dent, toward the state-mandated climate goals.

 • We need to do better.
 The Climate Action Plan (CAP) is seriously incomplete and lacks the technical and scientific input needed for a meaningful CAP.
 We are calling for a sense of urgency and an “all-hands-on-deck” effort to get it right.
 The county should contract immediately with a team like those employed by the city and county of Los Angeles in order to produce a robust plan capable of meeting the greenhouse Gas (GHG) emission reduction goals.
 At the same time, we are working to strengthen individual policies in the General Plan that reduce emissions that harm people and the planet.